 The compilation framework of GDP and GNI accords essentially with the international standards as stipulated in the System of National Accounts 2008 (2008 SNA).
 Statistics on GDP are compiled as from the reference year of 1961 while those on GNI as from the reference year of 1993.

 In Hong Kong, the first released figures on GDP by expenditure component in respect of a period are called “advance estimates”.
 For GDP by economic activity, the first released figures are called "preliminary figures".
 When more data become available, both sets of GDP figures will be revised.
 This routine revision is in accordance with the international practice to compile and release GDP figures at the earliest possible time by using only partial data.
 All those figures published subsequently, on revision, are called “revised figures”.
 In general, the figures are finalised when data from all regular sources are incorporated.

 In addition to this, it is an established practice of the Census and Statistics Department to undertake non-routine technical revision exercises from time to time to enhance the quality of Hong Kong's GDP statistics by incorporating new data sources, improved estimation methods, and changes in international standards, definitions and classifications where applicable, which are results of continuous research and development on the GDP compilation framework.
 This is in line with the international practice to improve the quality and reliability of GDP statistics on a continuous basis.
 In a non-routine revision exercise, the entire series of GDP and its components may be subject to revision in accordance with the scope of the exercise concerned.

-GDP is a measure of the total value of production of all resident producing units of an economy in a specific period (typically a year or a quarter), before deducting the consumption of fixed capital.
+GDP is a measure of the total value of production of all resident producing units of an economy in a specified period (typically a year or a quarter), before deducting the consumption of fixed capital.

 Per capita GDP of an economy is obtained by dividing the total GDP in a year by the mid-year population of that economy in the same year.

 GDP can be measured using different approaches.
 For Hong Kong, GDP is compiled using the "expenditure approach" and the "production approach".